ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 replace [sort(data)] with [data = sorted(data)].
 But the
 latter creates a temporary copy, which may not be optimal for performance.
-Since Nim version 1.2 a [dup()] macro is available from the [sugar]{.mod} module, which creates copies of variables and then applies one or multiple in place [procs] on the copy.
+Since Nim version 1.2 a [dup()] macro is available from the [sugar] module, which creates copies of variables and then applies one or multiple in place [procs] on the copy.
 So the [procs] [sorted()] or our [proc] [framed()] would be unnecessary.
 We can use [dup()] as in this example: